HangfireIO/Hangfire.Build/README.md

 * Run unit and integration tests from the command line.
 * [AppVeyor](http://www.appveyor.com/) support – build version, pre-release packages for the [project feed](http://www.appveyor.com/docs/nuget#project-feeds) and simple build script.

+Please see the Hangfire's [`psake-project.ps1`](https://github.com/HangfireIO/Hangfire/blob/dev/psake-project.ps1) file to see the results.

 Installation
 -------------